 Being that this was one of the few seafood options on the menu, we were bummed about this cold salad of octopus, mussels, clams and calamari was put in front of us.
 The salad itself isn’t bad, it’s just not at the level we’ve come to expect when “Mare” salad is on one of White’s menus.
 Marea has spoiled us.

 This was pushed on us hard by our server as it’s one of their signature pies.
 A unique pizza with a bottom layer of crushed yukon gold potatoes instead of sauce, then topped with cheese, Wisconsin bacon, caramelized onions, and a potent rosemary and crème fraîche.
 Sadly, we found this pizza to be nearly inedible.
 It tasted kinda like laundry detergent.

 There is so much thick-cut pepperoni and homemade fennel sausage on top of this pizza that it's hard to eat too much of it.
 It's solid - it’s just a lot.

 Continuing with the whole “it’s a lot theme,” the Porchetta pie is more of the same.
 The thick pie features sliced Osteria Morini porchetta, and the contrasting crunch of rosemary salted pork cracklings.
 We absolutely loved it, but you really only need a single slice of this pizza.

 Of all the pies we’ve tried at Nicoletta, this was our favorite.
 Definitely order it.

-A pizzeria's plain pie speaks volumes, and we just didn't vibe with Nicoletta's at all.
-There's way too much tomato sauce, not enough mozzarella, and an incredibly thick dough.
+A pizzeria’s plain pie speaks volumes, and we just didn’t like Nicoletta’s at all.
+There’s way too much tomato sauce, not enough mozzarella, and an incredibly thick dough.